 Selected by the student jointly with the advisor:

-- Exam President (should be selected from the list of EDIC Jury Presidents)
+- Exam President (should be selected from the list of EDIC Thesis Directors)

 Both the exam president and the co-examiner must be outside the student and the advisor’s lab/unit.

 Use the EDIC template [latex; zip file] to finalize the write-up.
-Email the write-up to the exam jury about 10 days before the exam with EDIC in copy.
-Please make sure that EDIC has the final and latest version of your write-up after the exam.
+Email the write-up to the exam jury 10 days before the exam with EDIC in copy.
+Failure to do so, risks cancellation of the exam by the jury president.

-EDIC sends the exam evaluation form and reminders to the jury and student one week before the exam.
-The exam president returns the original exam evaluation form to EDIC (email or hard copy) directly after the exam.
+EDIC sends the exam evaluation form to the jury and student one week before the exam.
+The jury president should submit the signed form to EDIC within 5 days of the exam.

-EDIC submits the final write-up, the cover page and the exam evaluation form to the Doctoral Students’ Office who registers the exam result.
+EDIC submits the final write-up, the “research plan/cover page” and the exam evaluation form to the Doctoral Students’ Office who registers the exam result.